Yash35145/Inventory-Management-System/README.md

 - **Order Management:**
   - Create and manage purchase orders, track order statuses, and update order information as needed.

+## Sample Data
+This repository contains sample datasets for suppliers, products, and orders used in the TrackSphere Inventory Management System project.

 ## License 📜

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.